Shubhraaaj/Blogging/README.md

 ## Getting started
 The app is built in Python3 and coded using PyCharm IDE.
 To run this app, You just need to run it as a simple python program.
 The app will automatically detect the users and posts.
 Make sure you have MongoDB installed and running in your system.
+And then open your web browser to a localhost.

 ## License
 <p> Copyright 2016 The Android Open Source Project, Inc.<br>